IndrajithGamage/onahupcnv/README.md

 ## 🚀 How to Use

 1.  **Mount Google Drive:** The notebook needs to access your files.
-The first step is to run the cell to mount your Google Drive.
+When running the cell, provide access to mount your Google drive.
+This is completely safe and private.
 2.  **Set File Paths:** Update the `input_file` and `output_file` variables to point to your video.
 3.  **Choose Settings:** Use the interactive form to select your desired encoder, resolution, and quality (CRF or Bitrate).
 4.  **Run:** Run the main cell to start the conversion.
 Progress will be displayed below the cell.